abduali11/Database-localization/README.md

 In this task I used Field Localization.
-I didn't run into any majot problems.
+I didn't run into any major problems.